 Commentary on the European Monetary Union

-The Commentary on the European Monetary Union, edited by Helmut Siekmann, fills a gap between the existing works covering the Treaty on the European Union and the Treaty on the Functioning of the European Union in general and the detailed monographs on specific aspects of he Monetary Union.
+The Commentary on the European Monetary Union in German, edited by Helmut Siekmann in 2013, fills a gap between the existing works covering the Treaty on the European Union and the Treaty on the Functioning of the European Union in general and the detailed monographs on specific aspects of the Monetary Union.
 The 1500-page Commentary ranks among the major IMFS projects, carrying on over several years until its publication in April 2013.
 The project was supported by the Foundation of Monetary and Financial Stability (Stiftung Geld und Währung).

 Leading experts from academia and central banking have joined to expound all relevant provisions of primary law, including protocols, and of secondary law.
 In particular, all rules of the Statute of the European System of Central Banks (ESCB) and the European Central Bank are comprehensively treated.
 The commentaries take into consideration all amendments and supplements by the Lisbon Treaty.